FAIRplus/the-fair-cookbook/content/recipes/reusability/miappe_matched.md

 3. The '**Short Name**' field should be filled in with something brief and meaningful, e.g.:*barley_study_2021*

-4. You should take time to provide a descriptive title and informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ive abstract for your own studies, but these can be edited later if needed.
+4. You should take time to provide a descriptive title and informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ive abstract for your own studies, but these can be edited later if needed.
 For now, use as your title: *GBS Study of Barley from &lt;Your Town/Lab>*

 5. When you have completed all required fields, click '**Submit**' and then confirm.